Boris D. Bogen: Biography

+Personal life

 Bogen attended B'nai B'rith Temple in Los Angeles and the Rockdale Temple in Cincinnati.
 In 1890, he married Elizabeth Scholtz in Russia.
 They had six children.

 Bogen died on June 29, 1929 while attending a family reunion in Arcadia, California.
 Over a thousand people attended his funeral at B’nai Brith Hall in Los Angeles, including prominent leaders of the Pacific Coast's Jewish community.
 Rabbi Herman Lissaner of Temple Emanu-El, Wider Scope Committee chairman Henry Monsky, the Constitution Grand Lodge vice-president Lucius Solomons, and I. Irving Lipsitch of the local Federation of Jewish Welfare Organizations and the National Conference of Jewish Social Service delivered eulogies.